 Facilities managers from power plants and oil rigs to manufacturing are aware of the need to deploy online asset maintenance strategies to accelerate analysis, improve asset health, and streamline operations.
 But they are challenged by the difficulty of developing a comprehensive, reliable, online monitoring and maintenance solution.

 These difficulties include capture of good, high-quality data, its secure management, and smooth integration of the solution into the installed infrastructure without compromising the system.

 Even when a solution has been shown to work in one application, many facility managers are skeptical.
-Part of the issue, according to Brett Burger, Principal Marketing Manager for Monitoring Solutions at National Instruments, is too few published case studies showing business value.
-“And even where there are [case studies], there’s always the thought that each business is a little unique,” says Burger.
+Part of the issue, according to Brett Burger, Principal Marketing Manager for Monitoring Solutions at National Instruments (NI), is too few published case studies showing business value.
+“And even where there are case studies, there’s always the thought that each business is a little unique,” says Burger.

 Despite concerns, maintenance managers recognize the risk of losing millions of dollars due to unscheduled downtime caused by equipment failures.
 That risk is only increasing in the face of fewer resources, aging equipment, and workforce and skills gaps.
 Also, as the number of assets scale, so too do inefficiencies, especially if technicians have to manually go to an increasing number of assets spread farther and farther apart, to take measurements.

 According to NI’s research, technicians spend 80% of their time gathering data, and only 20% of their time analyzing it.
 And those numbers are getting worse as the number of assets increases.

 Instead, many plant managers recognize that they need to look at technologies now available for online condition monitoring and maintenance.
 “It’s better to do it to avoid a very public failure or to end up doing it after a $50 million catastrophe,” says Burger.